OneAmo/.github/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-Estimated time to complete: [example: 1 day, implemetor fill in]
+Estimated time to complete: [example: 1 day, implementor fill in]

 **Input**
 - Everything implementor should know